Education and Democracy: Work

+Education and its effect in his belief system

 Meiklejohn was born in Great Britain and raised in Rhode Island.
 He attended Brown and Cornell University, and later returned to the former as a popular ethics professor and its consequent dean of admissions.
 In place of the popular elective system and science curriculum, he championed a Kantian style of education with unified knowledge, moral development, and pursuit of ideals, and a style of democratic governance where students would lead and reason through their own education.
 Meiklejohn saw democracy as something imparted and reconsidered by passing generations, and that it was borne in "strong discussions around agreed terms".
 His suggested curriculum for a unified knowledge included one or two years of ancient Greek classics and added years of enlightenment or modern American classics.

 Meiklejohn became Amherst College's president in 1912.
 Meiklejohn developed a legacy of autocratic treatment of faculty, drastic overspending, and that of a college hermetically detached from demands of the outside world.
 He was ousted after lying about faculty appointments, whereupon he opened the Experimental College at the University of Wisconsin, a two-year Great Books program with readings from ancient Greece and modern America.
 There, too, he treated the program as unaccountable to outside influence, and did not produce reports of their work or build rapport with the outside Wisconsin community.
 The program quickly closed for reasons attributed to Meiklejohn's obstinance and not programmatic design.
 Meiklejohn then opened a Great Books adult education program in San Francisco where students similarly self-governed and led their own education.
 As funding dissipated at the outset of World War II, the students chose to shutter the school before "compromising" their ideals.
 Meiklejohn became an advocate of free speech as an absolute right differentiated from physical action.
 His stances on this and democracy influenced the United States Supreme Court and the aims of UNESCO.

 Nelson portrays Meiklejohn as "contradictory, paradoxical, and quixotic".
 Despite believing in free thought and the primacy of student choice in determining their own education, he held incontrovertible stances.
 Nelson compares Meiklejohn to fellow educator Woodrow Wilson: "idealists who occasionally allowed the enthusiasm of their vision to impede the integrity of their leadership".
 Meiklejohn's students often defied his wishes, overturning a ban of professional baseball student players at Brown, enlisting in the army at Amherst, and choosing anarchy over student government at Wisconsin.
 Meiklejohn was an idealist who shunned the pragmatism of figures like John Dewey.
 Meiklejohn's idealism required charismatic and "demanding" tutors for any student who agreed to the minimum of open-minded participation in seminar.